lingqiz/orientation-encoding/README.md

 # Orientation-Encode
-Code and data analysis for orientation encoding experiment with tilt illusion.
+Code for running the experiment and data analysis pipeline for orientation encoding experiment with tilt illusion.

 ### Instruction
 - fMRI session: python3 main_psv.py, enter a unique subject ID when promoted